puzpuzpuz/xsync/README.md

 In essence, `MPMCQueue` is a specialized queue for scenarios where there are multiple concurrent producers and consumers of a single queue running on a large multicore machine.

-To get the optimal performance, make sure to set the queue size to be at least an order of magnitude greater than the number of producers/consumers.
+To get the optimal performance, you may want to set the queue size to be large enough, say, an order of magnitude greater than the number of producers/consumers, to allow producers and consumers to progress with their queue operations in parallel most of the time.

 ### MPMCQueue vs. Go channels